 It is important to note, the Specialist Homelessness Services Collection (SHSC) data provide a measure of service response.
 Changes in client numbers reflect the agency engagement of people which is not necessarily a change in the underlying level of homelessness in Australia.

-In 2020–21, 39% of SHS clients were first time clients since the collection began in July 2011.
-The characteristics of clients, the main reasons for seeking assistance, and the services that had been supplied to clients, have remained relatively stable over the 5 years to 2020–21.
+The characteristics of clients, the main reasons for seeking assistance, and the services that had been supplied to clients, have remained relatively stable over the 5 years to 2019–20.
 Key changes include:

 Reporting sex in the Specialist Homelessness Services Collection (SHSC)

-The additional category ‘Other’ has been added to the question which records the person’s sex and applies to support periods and unassisted instances starting on or after 1 July 2019.
-Analysis of the updated 2020–21 sex of client data demonstrated some variable data quality and consistency of use among services.
-Consistent to the approach adopted for the 2019–20 Annual Report, for the 2020–21 Annual Report these clients were combined with the ‘Female’ category for reporting purposes only.
-For further information, please see the Technical notes.
+The additional category “Other” has been added to the question which records the person’s sex and applies to support periods and unassisted instances starting on or after 1 July 2019.
+Analysis of the updated 2019–20 sex of client data demonstrated some variable data quality and consistency of use among services.
+After detailed technical review of the data, including data quality investigations and consideration of data confidentiality issues, for the 2019–20 Annual Report these clients were combined with the ‘Female’ category for reporting purposes only.
+For further information, please see the Technical Information.

-In 2020–21, Aboriginal and Torres Strait Islander people continued to be over-represented among SHS clients with more than one-quarter of clients (28% or almost 73,300) who provided information on their Indigenous status identifying as being of Aboriginal and/or Torres Strait Islander origin (Supplementary table INDIGENOUS.2).
-Nationally, this equated to 810.6 Indigenous clients per 10,000 Indigenous population compared with a rate of 80.2 for non-Indigenous clients.
+In 2019–20, Aboriginal and Torres Strait Islander people continued to be over-represented among SHS clients with more than one-quarter of clients (27% or almost 71,600) who provided information on their Indigenous status identifying as being of Aboriginal and/or Torres Strait Islander origin.
+Nationally, this equated to 798 Indigenous clients per 10,000 Indigenous population compared with a rate of 85 for non-Indigenous clients.

 For further information please see Indigenous clients.

-Almost 9 in 10 clients (87% or 222,750 clients) of specialist homelessness agencies in 2020–21 were born in Australia (Supplementary table CLIENTS.3), higher than the general Australian population (70% were born in Australia; ABS 2021).
-Of those clients who reported their country of birth and were born overseas, the most common country of birth was New Zealand (1.6%) (Supplementary table CLIENTS.4).
-Over half of clients (58%) who were born overseas had arrived in Australia in 2011 or before (Supplementary table CLIENTS.5).
-Almost 9 in 10 (86% or almost 28,700) clients who were born overseas lived in Major cities (Supplementary table CLIENTS.6).
+Almost 9 in 10 clients (86% or 226,500 clients) of specialist homelessness agencies in 2019–20 were born in Australia (Supplementary table CLIENTS.3), higher than the general Australian population (71% were born in Australia; ABS 2019).
+Of those clients who reported their country of birth and were born overseas, the most common country of birth was New Zealand (2%) (Supplementary table CLIENTS.4).
+Over half of the clients (56%) who were born overseas had arrived in Australia in 2010 or before (Supplementary table CLIENTS.5).
+Almost 9 in 10 (86% or almost 31,600) clients who were born overseas lived in Major cities (Supplementary table CLIENTS.6).